Table of Contents:

 The attorneys at Pittman, Dutton, Hellums, Bradley & Mann obtained a $1.6 million verdict for a man who was severely injured by a defective industrial saw.

-Damages In a Wrongful Death Claim
+What Kind of Damages Are Awarded In a Wrongful Death Claim?

 Alabama laws do not allow compensatory damages, which usually cover wrongful death expenses like medical costs or funeral and burial expenses.
 The state’s laws allow only punitive damages to be recovered in a wrongful death claim, which are intended to punish the liable party for their actions.

 Alabama is the only state with this type of damages arrangement for wrongful death lawsuits, as most other states allow compensatory damages.
 The reasoning behind this is to focus on punishing the defendant for their negligent conduct and discouraging similar actions from being repeated in the future, both by the defendant and others.

 Punitive damages are important and can still represent a significant amount of damages that are paid directly to the heirs of the deceased person.
 Punitive damages are not always recoverable in Alabama personal injury cases, but they are the only type of damages allowed if the negligent conduct results in death.

 What Should You Look For In Wrongful Death Lawyer?